 Sensory play is any activity that engages at least one of your child’s senses.

 Fantastic and easy examples of sensory play are coloured rice, water scented with either fruit or herbal tea and playdough.
-These could all be presented in a tray with different tools, utensils, toys or containers, and then the child can freely play as they would like to.
+These could all be presented in a tray with different tools, utensils, toys or containers, and then the child can freely play.

-Sensory play, like art activities, is excellent for helping children develop a “have a go” attitude as part of the playing and exploring characteristic.
+Like art activities, sensory play is excellent for helping children develop a “have a go” attitude as part of the playing and exploring characteristic.
 They can investigate and explore the different materials.
 They can think creatively about how they can play, which puts them in charge.

-Sensory play also contributes to developing finger strength and fine motor skills, which are necessary skills children will need when they start writing at school.
+Sensory play also contributes to developing finger strength and fine motor skills, which children will need when they start writing at school.
 Developing these physical skills whilst playing will allow children to enhance their progress at school.

 Simple Science Experiments

 There are endless science experiments that are simple enough for children to try.
 Easy ones to try are floating and sinking with various natural objects or items around the house, mixing baking powder and vinegar to create a reaction, and melting ice using warm water or salt.